prOttonicFusion/vscode-darker-plus/README.md

 # Darker+
-A darker version of the default dark theme for VS Code
+A darker version of the default dark theme for VS Code, with some more blue thrown in.

 ## Installation
 Clone the repository to `~/.vscode/extensions/` and (re-)launch VS Code.